 In fact, I’m not sure how journalists can claim that it’s racist to hate a genre of music without it occurring to them that it’s racist to associate a genre of music with everyone who shares a skin colour.

-It was associated with Rastafarianism, a religion that does believe (however literally) that white people are inferior and black people are destined to rule the world.
+It did, sometimes, preach that white people are inferior and black people are destined to rule the world.

 And in the turmoil of the 1970s civil rights movements, it had a few grifters on its fringes, like Michael X, a minor criminal, who was deported from the UK for inciting racial hatred of white people and went on to be hanged for murdering two socialites in Trinidad in 1975… https://unherd.com/2021/02/was-michael-x-a-gangster-or-a-madman/

-The black supremacy comment was conflated with his joke about Reggae being vile, and his ‘detestation’ of black modern music – defined by Frank Owen, as anything danceable in the charts, and summed by Morrissey as 80s Diana Ross, 80s Stevie Wonder, Janet Jackson and 1986 Whitney Houston – and editorialsed as if he was saying that black people are repulsive and should stay in their place.
+An edited version of the black supremacy comment was conflated with Morrissey’s joke about Reggae being vile, and his ‘detestation’ of black modern music – defined by Frank Owen, as anything danceable in the charts, and exemplified by Morrissey as 1980s Diana Ross, 1980s Stevie Wonder, 1986 Janet Jackson and 1986 Whitney Houston – and editorialsed as if he was saying that black people are repulsive and should stay in their place.

 But he didn’t hate Reggae.

 I once said Reggae is vile, did I?
 Well, several tongue-in-cheek things were said in those days, which, when placed in cold print, lost their humorous quality.
 This track, along with Double Barrel and Young, Gifted and Black, were staple necessities to me.
-(Word, June 2003)
+(Morrissey, Word, June 2003)